JovianPlanet/brain_segmentation/README.md

 ### Preparations:

-First create a folder in the working directory called 'dataset' and another folder named 'input_datasets' inside it, all the databases should be located inside this folder and should have this structure:
+Clone this repository and 'cd' to it.
+Create a folder in the working directory called 'dataset' and another folder named 'input_datasets' inside it, all the databases should be located inside the 'input_datasets' folder and should have this structure:

 	dataset
 		input_datasets